saadel123/AboutMe/README.md

    composer install
    ```
 3. Set up the database:
-   - Import the provided SQL file into MySQL.
    - Configure your `.env` file with your database credentials.

 4. Run this command to migrate the database: